Secondary market trends in high-yield bonds

 Yields and spreads analysis for high-yield debt

-Despite the higher market volatility, yields on high-yield debt (JNK) fell in the week ending October 17.
-Yields, according to the BofA Merrill Lynch U.S. High Yield Master II Effective Yield Index, decreased by 10 basis points or 0.10% over the last week, to come in at 6.22% on Friday, October 17.
+Yields on high-yield debt (JNK) rose last week.
+Yields, as measured by the BofA Merrill Lynch US High Yield Master II Effective Yield Index, increased by 25 basis points, or 0.25%, over the week, coming in at 5.75% on September 5.

 Yields on corporate debt securities are based on a spread over Treasury securities of similar maturities.
-The Option-Adjusted Spread (or OAS) for high-yield debt (HYG) (PHB) securities, according to the BofA Merrill Lynch U.S. High Yield Master II Option-Adjusted Spread Index, rose marginally, by 2 basis points over the week to 4.68% on October 17.
+The option-adjusted spread (or OAS) for high-yield debt securities, as measured by the BofA Merrill Lynch US High Yield Master II Option-Adjusted Spread Index, rose by 13 basis points over the week to 3.93%.